 Positive Psychology recognises many simple interventions that significantly influence our wellbeing.
 Research shows this has a beneficial impact on reducing depression, anxiety and other stresses.

-Positive Education uses techniques that promote learning and wellbeing.
+Positive Psychology uses techniques that promote learning and wellbeing.
 We explicitly teach skills such as identifying and using character strengths and personal motivations, nurturing positive relationships, and building resilience.

 The PERMA model